Manscaping History and How To's

 No neckbeards.
 We have a deep, dark theory that they will eventually circle back into style, but that day is not today.
 It isn’t tomorrow either.
 No matter how much beard you do or don’t grow, keep the neck clean.

 Ears should be visible.
 One reason the man bun came into fashion is that it enables longer hair to obey this rule.
 There are rare exceptions, but if you’re still living by basic guidelines, you aren’t ready for them.
 If you experiment with sideburns, long curls, or anything else that seems fun, make sure the ears are clean.

 When in doubt, smooth the back.
 Your whole body shouldn’t be smooth, but the back is a tricky place to manage.
 While most of your body grooming should look to manicure and contain, rather than remove, body hair, the back can go bare.
 In fact, getting your back waxed is probably the easiest way to stay on top of it.
 Most importantly, intimate sessions can easily be ruined by excessive back hair or even stubble where it isn’t expected.

 Keep it simple.
 Remember in the 90s when people thought it was cool to shave words into their heads?
 They were wrong.
 The same goes for your pubes and any other hairy growths dense enough to try.
 The concept is managed, but not hairless.

 Tools for the Jobs

 It starts here.
-This is NOT a universal trimmer for your face, head and body.
-While it can cut all of those regions, that’s just gross.
-The Lawn Mower is designed to make touch body trimming easier, so keep it clean and don’t use this beautiful exhibit of human ingenuity above your neck.
+The Lawn Mower 3.0 trimmer is designed to make touch body trimming easier, so keep it clean and don’t use this beautiful exhibit of human ingenuity above your neck.

 The name says it all.
 After you mow the lawn, Crop Preserver will moisturize, deodorize and otherwise preserve your newfound cleanliness.
 It’s best used as a total body wash.
 That will make sure you don’t miss anything important and better enables it to keep you fresh throughout the day.